danielchen05/spotsweeper_py/README.rst

 Features
 --------
 - Detect local outliers using robust z-score
-- Plot and highlight local outliers in a spatial context
+- Plot and highlight local outliers in a spatial context (both showing on screen (interactive) and saving to PDF)

 Installation
 ------------